simonmichael/hledger/RELEASING.md

   - format ([#ISSUE](https://github.com/simonmichael/hledger/issues/), AUTHOR) on its own line
 - commit: `./Shake changelogs -c`

-**At some point in the release cycle:**
-- add the next release heading, with date "unreleased", above last release heading:
+**After cherry-picking** changes to a release branch:
+- move the corresponding changelog items under a pending release heading, creating that when necessary:
     ```
     # LATESTHASH

-    ...CHANGES...
+    ...CHANGES ONLY IN MASTER...

-    # NEXTVER unreleased  <- ADD
+    # NEXTVER unreleased

+    ...CHANGES CHERRYPICKED INTO RELEASE BRANCH...

     # LASTVER YYYY-MM-DD
     ```

-**After cherry-picking** changes to a release branch:
-- move the corresponding changelog items under the pending release heading.

 **At release:**